Supermarkets and Hypermarkets in Indonesia

 During the economic boom of the early 90s, there was a huge upswing in the importation of foodstuffs and household goods.
 The expatriate community, and those Indonesians who had lived overseas, were pleased to find many food items that had not been available in Indonesia previously.
 Prior to this period, expatriates utilized their baggage allowances to the max on home leave or trips to Singapore in order to bring in food treats from home for special meals or occasions.

-In December of 2008 there was a incident in which contaminated milk and snacks from China was consumed by Indonesians which resulted in many children falling ill, being hospitalized, and some deaths.
+In December 2008 there was a incident in which contaminated milk and snacks from China was consumed by Indonesians which resulted in many children falling ill, being hospitalized, and some deaths.
 Since this incident the Food and Health Commission of Indonesia has required that all food products must be approved by their agency.
-This is a very timely and costly process, so some importers have opted to discontinue many items that they were previously importing.
-This has made the previously abundant imported items become extremely scare.
-If they are available, they are quite costly.
+This is a very timely and costly process, so many importers opted to discontinue many items that they were previously importing.